They may appear confusing, but washing labels are actually quite easy to understand.

 A circle means that the item is suitable for dry cleaning, while the letters instruct the dry-cleaner on the required process.

-Additional dry cleaning instructions
+Additional dry cleaning symbols

 When dealing with your most delicate pieces of clothing, your dry-cleaner appreciates every help they get.

 That’s why fabric manufacturers include many dry cleaning symbols on clothing labels, represented by the combination of a circle and a straight line.

 If the symbols found on the fabric labels of your clothes still confuse you, here's a quick video guide on how to read them!